dsavell/docker-grav/README.md

 ## Changelog
 + **10/04/2018:** The Volume Release
-        - Added /var/www VOLUME can now be mounted.
+        - The /var/www volume can now be mounted.
 + **02/01/2018:** The 2018 Release
 	- Improved Code
 	- Now using github API to pull latest GRAV release